-7 International Economic Institutions: IMF, World Bank, UNCTAD
+8 International Economic institutions: IMF, World Bank, UNCTAD

-The IMF was conceived at Bretton Woods in 1944 and began operations on 1 March 1947.
-It is headquartered in Washington, D.C. with 190 member countries (imf2024?).
-India is a founding member and currently among the top 10 quota-holders.
+The IMF was conceived at Bretton Woods (July 1944) and began operations on 1 March 1947.
+Headquarters: Washington, D.C..
+Currently 190 member countries.
+India is a founding member.

 • Promote international monetary cooperation through a permanent institution.